Staun8621/DeopInc/README.md

-ARM_Template
+AZ-104 | Chapter 3 - Arm Template 1/2

+To understand IaC and Azure deployment, the first will be ARM template write up.

-0. Use Bash/PowerShell to create a resource group. az group create -l eastus -n MyResourceGroup
+0. Use Bash/PowerShell to create a <MyResourceGroup> resource group.
+         To check your resource group you can go to the Azure portal.
 1. Create a file named “storage-account-with-arm.json”
 2. Write your code in the ARM template file to create (i)  a <MyStorageAccount> storage account in the resource group that you just created.
        (ii) a <MyVirtualMachine> virtual machine in the resource group that you just created.
-3. Deploy your ARM template via Azure Portal. az deployment group create --resource-group MyResourceGroup  --template-file storage-account-with-arm.json# DeopInc
+3. Deploy your ARM template via Azure Portal.
+4. Take a few screenshots of your deployment before and after deployment.
+5. Push your code to your with your screenshots to your GitHub repo.